Feature Importance-Aware Deep Joint Source-Channel Coding for Computationally Efficient and Adjustable Image Transmission: Abstract

 \section{Abstract}

-Recent advancements in deep learning-based joint source-channel coding (deepJSCC) have significantly improved communication performance, but their high computational demands restrict practical deployment.
-Furthermore, some applications require the adaptive adjustment of computational complexity.
-To address these challenges, we propose a computationally efficient and adjustable deepJSCC model for image transmission, which we call feature importance-aware deepJSCC (FAJSCC).
-Unlike existing deepJSCC models that equally process all neural features of images, FAJSCC first classifies features into important and less important features and then processes them differently.
-Specifically, computationally-intensive self-attention is applied to the important features and computationally-efficient spatial attention to the less important ones.
-The feature classification is based on the available computational budget and importance scores predicted by an importance predictor, which estimates each feature's contribution to performance.
-It also allows independent adjustment of encoder and decoder complexity within a single trained model.
-With these properties, our FAJSCC is the first deepJSCC that is computationally efficient and adjustable while maintaining high performance.
-Experiments demonstrate that our FAJSCC achieves higher image transmission performance across various channel conditions while using less computational complexity than the recent state-of-the-art models.
-Adding to this, by separately varying the computational resources of the encoder and decoder, it is concluded that the decoder’s error correction function requires the largest computational complexity in FAJSCC, which is the first observation in deepJSCC literature.
-The FAJSCC code is publicly available at https://github.com/hansung-choi/FAJSCC.
+Recent advances in deep learning-based joint source–channel coding (deepJSCC) have substantially improved communication performance, but their growing computational cost hinders practical deployment.
+Moreover, certain applications require the ability to dynamically adapt computational complexity.
+To address these issues, we propose a Feature Importance-Aware deepJSCC (FAJSCC) model for image transmission that is both computationally efficient and adjustable.
+FAJSCC employs axis-dimension specialized computation, which performs efficient operations individually for each spatial and channel axis, significantly reducing computational cost while representing features effectively.
+It further incorporates selective deformable self-attention, which applies self-attention only to selected and adaptively adjusted features, leveraging the importance and relations of input features to efficiently capture complex feature correlations.
+Another key feature of FAJSCC is that the number of selected important areas can be controlled separately by the encoder and the decoder, depending on the available computational budget.
+It makes FAJSCC the first deepJSCC architecture to allow independent adjustment of encoder and decoder complexity within a single trained model.
+Experimental results show that FAJSCC achieves superior image transmission performance under various channel conditions while requiring less computational complexity than recent state-of-the-art models.
+Furthermore, experiments independently varying the encoder and decoder's computational resources reveal, for the first time in the deepJSCC literature, that understanding the meaning of noisy features in the decoder demands the greatest computational cost.
+The code is publicly available at github.com/hansung-choi/FAJSCCv2.